 As it stands now, customers can use these centralized trip-planning apps to help choose how to get from A to B but then generally must figure out how to pay for each mode individually.
-This is beginning to change, and each of these third-party app providers is working Public agencies can better use their scarce resources to publish open data rather than developing trip-planning apps in-house towards a unified fare-payment interface that would allow users to pay for transportation directly within the app.
+This is beginning to change, and each of these third-party app providers is working towards a unified fare-payment interface that would allow users to pay for transportation directly within the app.